Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to a small defect or problem that spoils something otherwise positive.
-The phrase is figurative, as there is no literal fly or ointment involved.
+The idiom is figurative, as there is no literal fly or ointment involved.

 Origin: